Jun 17

 Working with very large hashes

 Recently, I had to wrangle a large dataset, with over 3 million key-value pairs.
-I need to iterate over them in a sorted way and I needed the hash-structure to weed out “already-seen-keys”.
+I needed to iterate over them in a sorted way and I needed the hash-structure to weed out "already-seen-keys".

 My first approach was to build a hash in memory, with the usual my %hash, then adding keys and values in a giant loop.
 It was fast, but also very memory intensive.
 The problems came when I needed to have a look at the hash again to do some tidy up and when merging it with another even larger hash.
 The result was a large resources hog.
 Time to redesign the code.